-Ensure that all staff at George Street Primary and Nursery school adopt whole school approach for example share the belief that 'it can happen here'.
+Ensure that all staff at Flamstead Village School adopt whole school approach for example share the belief that 'it can happen here'.

 Reassure and be clear to all staff, children, parents and carers what arrangements you have in place to safeguard CYP if affected by these specific forms of harm.